Research Ethics and Author Usage Policies

 Review and Appeals Policy

 Submissions to the HCA Healthcare Journal of Medicine are reviewed using a double blind method.
 Both authors and reviewers should make every attempt at hiding their identity to assure there are no biases involved in the review process.
-Each piece of original research will receive at least 2 peer reviews.
-The journal’s goal is to give a decision on each submission within 100 days of submission.
+Each research, review and case article will receive at least 2 peer reviews.
+The journal’s goal is to give a decision on each submission within 30 days of submission.
 The Editor-in-Chief and the Clinical Co-Editors will make the final decision on publication of each submission.

 Human and Animal Studies

-Human or animal studies must have a formal review and approval or waiver by an institutional review board or ethics committee, which should be described in the Methods section of the article.
-The editors may request documentation of such reviews, waivers and recommendations from those responsible for oversight of the research.
+Human or animal studies must have a formal review and approval or waiver by an institutional review board or ethics committee, which should be described in the Methods section of the article and the IRB letter or email attached as a supplemental content.

 Data Access and Retention